GoogleCloudPlatform/berglas/doc/reference-syntax.md

     - `[PATH]` - resolve the secret and write the contents to the specified file path.

+- `path` - when this URL query parameter is supplied, the value of the secret must be a JSON object.
+Berglas will deserialize and then treat `path` as a [JMESPath](https://jmespath.org/) query to extract a single value from the object.

 ## Examples

 Read a Cloud Storage secret: